Free Homey app for Bose SoundTouch

 Physical presets again

-Press preset 1 through 6 on the speaker and let Homey play the matching configured radio stream.
+Press preset 1 through 6 on the speaker and let Homey play the matching fixed stream or random radio rule.

 Multiple speakers

-Pair one or more SoundTouch speakers and manage their preset streams separately from Homey.
+Pair one or more SoundTouch speakers and manage six preset slots separately for each speaker.

 Why this exists